-- Paper survey – Parents may call their School District before June 15 and ask for a paper copy to be mailed to them.
+Paper survey – Parents may call their School District before June 15 and ask for a paper copy to be mailed to them.
 Paper surveys must be generated and printed by the District through the Indicator 8 Survey Manager application and must be returned directly to WI DPI using a self-addressed stamped envelope.
 Mail to:

 Schools may also invite parents to complete the survey in a computer lab at a school, ask parents to complete the survey after IEP meetings, or invite parents to take the survey after other school events (parent nights, report card pickup, etc).

 Question 28: Can the LEA (district) enter in paper surveys for the family into the online survey web portal?

 Question 29: May we use WI FACETS, WSPEI staff, or contracted help to call parents (disclosing parent names and phone numbers to non-employees)?

 Yes, if you draw up a contract that is signed by a district representative and the helper who is not an employee of the district or CESA.
 The contract should include confidentiality language.
 WSPEI staff are CESA employees that are able to assist with the Family Engagement Survey.

 Question 30: What are some options for improving response rates?

 The LEA can access the Indicator 8 Family Engagement Survey Manager and view real-time response rates at any time.
 LEAs can also navigate to the Student List page of the Family Engagement Survey Manager and filter their student list to only those codes that are Unused.
 LEAs may send out reminder letters to parents, call parents, or request the help of a WSPEI Family Engagement Coordinator to contact parents.
-Someone at the LEA should be assigned to monitor survey response rates to ensure high response rates (minimum of 20% and at least 6 respondents, whichever is greater).
+Someone at the LEA should be assigned to monitor survey response rates to ensure high response rates (minimum of 10 percent or at least 6 respondents, whichever is greater).
 In order to be counted as a response, more than 50 percent of the survey questions must be answered (12 questions).
 LEAs should plan on multiple methods for follow up and include at least three attempts.